-The network entities that are relevant in the security framework are the ATM multicast server (MARS), the Rendezvous Points and Key Server in each subnetwork and the end-hosts.
+The network entities that are relevant in the security framework are the ATM multicast server (MARS), the Rendezvous Points and key server in each subnetwork and the end-hosts.

-In the routing framework, the MARS maintains the database of multicast group membership at the subnetwork level.
+The MARS is the address resolution server used for multicast address mapping in the routing architecture.
+It is located at the Network Operations Center (NOC).
+The MARS maintains the database of multicast group membership at the subnetwork level.
 It periodically sends the group membership information to all the RPs that are subscribed to the group.
-We envision the MARS, located at the NOC, to be owned by the network service provider, and it keeps track of the different customers (which can be each subnetwork) who are using the network services provided.
-The customers would prefer to keep their traffic confidential and not allow the network provider read the transmissions.
-Therefore in the security framework, we model the MARS as the trusted third party for performing access control, based on group policy, for different subnetworks that want to join or send to a given multicast group.
+In the security framework, we model the MARS as the trusted third party for performing access control, based on group policy, for different subnetworks that want to join or send to a given multicast group.
 In addition, the MARS acts as a Certificate Authority (CA) for verifying the public keys of the RPs when needed.
 However, the MARS is not trusted with the multicast traffic.
 The MARS should not receive the application data (unless it explicitly subscribes as a member to the multicast group).

-The RP in each subnetwork is located at the satellite terminal, which is the communication gateway to/from all entities outside the subnetwork.
+The Rendezvous Point (RP) in each subnetwork serves as the root of the multicast tree in its subnet.
+It is located at the satellite terminal, which is the communication gateway to/from all entities outside the subnet.
 In the security design, the RP is trusted to securely transmit multicast data from local sources to remote subnetworks over the satellite links, and to receive multicast data from remote sources in case there are local receivers.
 However, the RP is not trusted to read the multicast traffic.
-We place this limitation since the satellite gateway in each subnetwork would usually be owned by the network provider, who might not be authorized to read group information as discussed previously.
+We place this limitation since the satellite gateway in each subnetwork is owned by the network provider, who might not be authorized to read group information.

 The end-hosts are trusted to securely encrypt or decrypt the multicast traffic.

-Since we choose centralized key management schemes, we need a group controller/key server for the hosts in a subnetwork.
-The RP would have been a good candidate for the key server since it is the root of the multicast tree in its subnetwork.
-However, as stated above, it might be undesirable to allow the RP to read the group traffic, which it can easily do if it generates the encryption/decryption keys for the hosts.
-Therefore the security framework introduces a key server in each subnetwork, distinct from the RP, and responsible for managing group keys in its subnet.
+The security framework introduces a key server in each subnetwork, responsible for managing group keys in its subnet.
 It is termed the Subnetwork Key Controller (SKC).
 The SKC does access control operations on local group members, and performs key generation, distribution and periodic key updates for all groups that have members in its local subnet.
 Each end-host and the RP is assumed to apriori establish a secure channel to the SKC for receiving the key information.